romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-What should be done after updating a dependency in response to a Dependabot alert?
+Q: What should be done after updating a dependency in response to a Dependabot alert?
 <details><summary>Show the answer</summary><p>

 - **Test the changes to ensure that the update does not break existing functionalities**